Timpers/humpday-headshots/README.md

 2. **Select Game**: Click on a game from search results
 3. **Add Details**: Specify your platform, status, and personal info
 4. **Track Progress**: Update hours played, completion status, ratings

+### Social Features
+1. **Browse Users**: Navigate to Social → Browse to see all users with public gamertags
+2. **Search**: Use Social → Search to find specific users or gamertags
+3. **Connect**: Send connection requests to other gamers
+4. **Manage Requests**: Accept or decline incoming connection requests
+5. **Friend Management**: View friends, remove connections, or block users
+6. **Platform Filtering**: Filter users by specific gaming platforms

 ### Filtering & Organization
 - **Status Filters**: View by owned, wishlist, playing, or completed